 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term: Munchausen syndrome by proxy While Munchausen by proxy is likely the name that's most recognizable, the name for the disorder in the current version of the DSM (the DSM-5) is factitious disorder imposed on another.
-I'll use the acronym … Continue reading What is… Munchausen by Proxy
+This week's term is Munchausen syndrome by proxy.
+While Munchausen by proxy is likely the name that's most recognizable, the name for the disorder in the current version of the DSM (the DSM-5) is factitious disorder imposed on another.
+I'll use the… Continue reading What Is… Munchausen by Proxy

 Health professionals are required to continually update their knowledge related to their field of practice.
 One of the nice things about the digital age is that it's easy to access continuing education activities online, and many of them are available at no cost.
-I freely admit that I'm a geek and I love learning new… Continue reading Where to go for insider knowledge on psychiatry
+I freely admit that I'm a geek and I love learning new… Continue reading Mental Illness Continuing Education Resources

 Like any field, psychiatry has its own collection of terminology.
 Some of it is self-explanatory, but some of it isn't.
-I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I wanted to talk about some of the terminology that's commonly used.
-Some of these terms … Continue reading A glossary of psychiatric terms
+I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I put together this glossary of common psychiatric terms.
+Alexithymia: an inability to identify and… Continue reading A Glossary of Psychiatric Terms

 The mental status exam (MSE) is a framework for assessment that's used widely in the field of psychiatry.
 Rather than being a one-time assessment, it is used on an ongoing basis to capture how a patient is doing on any given encounter (and I use the term patient to describe the role and not the… Continue reading The Mental Status Exam (MSE) in Psychiatry